Skip to Content

 • Manages mental health and behavior

-“Physical activity is so vital for all areas of growth — physical, social and intellectual, but our children are simply not as active as they should be," said Dr. Brooke Pengel, pediatric sports medicine specialist at Rocky Mountain Hospital for Children.
+“Physical activity is so vital for all areas of growth — physical, social and intellectual, but our children are simply not as active as they should be," said Dr. Brooke Pengel, pediatric sports medicine specialist at HCA HealthONE Rocky Mountain Children's at Presbyterian St. Luke's.
 “We now have a term for this — ‘exercise deficit disorder’ — a condition resulting from the reduced amount of physical demands our children and adolescents are putting on their bodies.”

 Help your child become more active